flutter/website/flutter-for-android.md

 However the recommended, efficient, and effective way is to use a ListView.Builder.
 This method is great when you have a dynamic List or a List with very large amounts of data.
-This is essentially the equivalent of adding a lot of data and calling 'notifyDataSetChanged' in
+This is essentially the equivalent of using RecyclerView on Android which automatically recycles list elements for you:
-Android:

 <!-- skip -->
 {% prettify dart %}